A HUGE BUMPER GUIDE WITH LOTS OF TIPS FOR DISNEY’S ART OF ANIMATION RESORT.

-(Blocks 6 and 10).
-The Lion King.
+THE LION KING SECTION (Blocks 6 and 10).
+THE LION KING.
 Full of lush green foliage, I really love how the landscapes of the Art of Animation Resort changes to compliment each theme, from the grass, to the flowers, the detailing is incredible.
 Here you will have some great photo ops in front of the Lion King favourites such as Simba, Timon and Pumba, plus a few hyenas and Scar.
 The music will transport you to the African Pride Land (and remain fixed in your head), there is also a mini playground for the children here too.

-(Blocks 7, 8 and 9).
-The furthest Section from the main amenities but for any Little Mermaid fan it is totally adorable.
+THE LITTLE MERMAID SECTION (Blocks 7, 8 and 9).
+The furthest Section from the main amenities but for any LITTLE MERMAID fan it is totally adorable.
 This area felt very similar in style to the Disney All Star Movies Resort the way the rooms are laid out and positioned, quite like a Motel style.
 The rooms here are the least expensive and there are no suites in this section, just regular hotel style rooms.
 There’s a third resort pool right here under the watchful eye of a giant Ursula, King Triton and of course Ariel herself.
 A fun and colourful section that our children just loved, with lots of photo spots.